J3698/j3698.github.io/_posts/2021-09-19-opencv-ai-kit-writing-a-model-pipeline.markdown

 ## The Big Picture

 Now that we have things installed, let's step back and look at how everything will fit together here.
 First, we train a model in PyTorch.
 Then, we can also use PyTorch to export that model to ONNX.
-Next, we use OpenVINO to optimize and convert the ONNX model into the a different format.
+Next, we use OpenVINO to optimize and convert the ONNX model into a different format.
 Afterwards, we use a web API to convert from that format into a blob that the OAK-1 can use.
 Lastly, we put the blob onto the model and run it.
 Here is what that looks like in diagram form:

 {% include img.html src="../pics/pipeline.png" %}